elsampsa/skeleton/docs/_build/html/_sources/tutorial.rst.txt

 ::

-  from your_package_name.greeters import UberFancyHelloWorld
+  from your_package_name.greeters import FancyHelloWorld

 instead of the cumbersome

 ::

-  from your_package_name.fancy.greeters import UberFancyHelloWorld
+  from your_package_name.fancy.greeters import FancyHelloWorld

 In general, use ``__init__.py`` only for exposing your API.
-Do not write any classes or method there.
+Do not write any classes or methods there.

 The file ``cli.py`` is the command-line entry point for the whole application.
 See in ``setup.py`` how you can map a command into ``cli.py``.